 Boost your knowledge with extraordinary things about Sherry.

-36. Tinto De Verano – Red Wine Of Summer
+36. Tinto De Verano – Spanish Wine Drink

 If you go to Spain in the summer, Tinto De Verano will be just what you need to cool down.
 That is why it is called “Spain summer wine”.
 The combination of 1 part red wine, 1 part soda, and lemonade results in an excellent and refreshing product.